Hunt seat: Judging or scoring

 Equitation and show hunters are judged subjectively based on ability and form (of the rider) and elegance, cadence and style (of the horse).
 Equitation may be judged in one round, though often a "work-off" is included in which the top riders return for further testing that might consist of another round of jumping, flatwork, no stirrup work, or switching horses, for example.
 Hunter courses are generally judged in one round, but classics often include two rounds for the top competitors.
 In most horse shows, four over-fence rounds (one often containing a 25% conformation component) and one flat class make up each hunter section.
 The judge decides which combination has the smoothest round and displayed a ride most closely to the ideal.
 Certain mistakes like refusals will lead to drastic penalties, while minor errors like a soft rub on a rail are slightly penalized, at the judge's discretion.
 This can make judging difficult to follow for those new to showing until the subtle factors considered by the judge are better understood.

-Unlike the subjective scoring of the hunters, show jumping horses are more objectively penalized by accumulating "faults" if they knock down or refuse obstacles (four faults), or if they exceed the optimum time.
+Unlike the subjective scoring of the hunters, show jumping horses are more objectively penalized by accumulating "faults" if they knock down or refuse obstacles (four faults), or if they exceed the optimum time limit.
 Some jumper classes also require a second round for those who jumped clean (received no penalties) in the first round.
 These "jump-offs" are judged on accuracy and time.
 Competitors are placed first in the order of fewest faults and then in the order of fastest time (not just time allowed).
 Because style is never taken into account, the horse may jump in unorthodox form, take off from a poor spot, or rub a rail without any penalty.
 This objective scoring makes show jumping easy to follow though sometimes both horses and riders may exhibit unorthodox and even unsafe form without penalty.

 Pacing

-Speed is not favored in show hunter or equitation classes.
+Speed is not favored in hunter or equitation classes.
 A steady but forward canter is seen in show hunter courses and in equitation courses.
 In show jumping, the rider may be penalized for going over the time.
 Therefore, a faster but steady gallop is used in jumper classes.
 Jump-offs also often display greater pace as time is of the essence.